Edith Abbott (1876-1957) - Social Reformer, Author, Administrator and Educator

 For many years, through the Great Depression, Edith Abbott worked closely with her sister Grace to combat a wide array of social ills, from the mistreatment of immigrants to the abuses of child labor.
 The Abbott sisters formed a complementary team with each providing an invaluable and unique service: one more theoretical, the other more pragmatic.
 As Edith Abbott put it, “I could assemble the facts and write the report, but Grace had the gift of applying the proper legislative remedy.”

 Edith Abbott continued to publish important books on immigration, the tenements of Chicago, American pioneers in social welfare, and the philosophy of social welfare education.
-She was the co-founder in 1927 of the renowned publication Social Service Review and was also its longtime editor; she was named president of the American Association of Schools of Social Work from 1925 to 1927; she was appointed to the Wickersham Commission (National Committee on Law Enforcement and Observance) in the late 1920s; and was the president of the National Conference of Social Work in 1937.
+She was the co-founder in 1927 of the renowned publication Social Service Review and was also its longtime editor; she was named president of the American Association of Schools of Social Work from 1925 to 1927; she was appointed to the Wickersham Commission (National Committee on Law Enforcement and Observance) in the late 1920s; and was the president of the National Conference of Social Welfare in 1937.

 In 1942 Edith Abbott retired from her position as dean of the School of Social Service Administration.
 She served as dean emeritus and continued teaching until 1952, when she returned to her hometown, where the city library was later named in her honor.